sicuranext/kong-ai-spam-filter/README.md

    - Consider implementing a quota system at the application level

 Without these additional protections, automated threats could rapidly exhaust your API quotas or generate unexpected costs through repeated requests.

+# TODO

+## add how-to test it via docker

+## add here our tests about prompt injection/hijacking

+## add here instructions to report security issue or bypasses
+and related list of users who contributed